Joško Španjić

-Joško Španjić (born 2 March 1966) is a Croatian football manager and former player.
+Josip "Joško" Španjić (born 2 March 1966) is a Croatian football manager and former player.

 Playing career

 Španjić made his debut for Hajduk Split in 1984 and was a regular player under coach Stanko Poklepović.
 He gained fame at the time after his goal against Red Star Belgrade in 1985.
 In 1986, he joined the military and when he returned to Hajduk in 1987, he was dropped from the squad by the new coach from Bulgaria, Ivan Vutsov.
 After a six-month loan spell at NK Neretva, Španjić moved abroad and went to Singapore in order to play for Balestier Khalsa FC.
 In 1989, he and Boris Lučić became the first foreigners to play for the Singapore national football team.
 Later, he went to play for FC Kärnten in Austria where his countrymen Marin Kovačić was the manager.

 In 1990, he returned to his native Split for family reasons.
 He was for six months without a club.
 In 1991, Stanko Poklepović returned to Hajduk and called Španjić to join the club.
 During his time at Hajduk, he won 3 titles and 2 cups.

 In 1996, he went to NK Zadarkomerc where he became the club captain and was part of their biggest triumph in 1998 when they finished 6th in the league.
 After Zadarkomerce, he played a few games for minor league clubs such as NK Mosor and NK Drinovci after finally retiring.